starhelios/Portfolio-Gatsby/src/markdown/about-me.md

 Hey there!

-I'm Jackson Noda, and as you might have already read, I'm a Senior Full-Stack engineer.
+I'm Jackson Noah, and as you might have already read, I'm a Senior Full-Stack engineer.
 This website was made to showcase all of what I can do and plan to do.
 Don't judge my writing based on this section though, this is by far my shoddiest work yet.

 As a passionate and professional Software Engineer with over 8 years of experience in web and hybrid/native mobile app development, I've built various kinds of web and mobile apps related to Healthcare, Fitness, E-Learning, Social Networking, Ecommerce, Wallet, etc. Also.
 I've been working in startup and fortune 500 companies for several years.